20urc3/Sekiryu/README.md

     It's important to note that my responses should be used as guidance only, and any code should be thoroughly reviewed and tested by experienced developers before it is used in a production environment.

+# Warning

+    The xmlrpc.server module is not secure against maliciously constructed data.
+If you need to parse untrusted or unauthenticated data see XML vulnerabilities.

 For more information about Bushido Security, please visit our website: https://www.bushido-sec.com/.